adrelanos/tor-ctrl/docs/tor-ctrl.8.md

 # OPTIONS

 **-c** [*command*]
-: command to execute
-notice: always "quote" your command
+: command to execute.
+Always "quote" your command.
+The *-c* is optional if the command is the last positional argument.

 **-s** [*socket*]
 : Tor's control socket.
 Accept *tcp socket* in the format [*addr:*]*port* (examples: 9051, 127.0.0.1:9051).
 Accept *unix domain socket* in the following format [*unix:*]*path* (examples: /run/tor/control, unix:/run/tor/control).
 (Default: 9051).